All Products

 Debian

-Uninstall older versions of docker
+Uninstall older versions of Docker

-1. Uninstall older Docker versions, related software packages and repositories.
+1. Uninstall older Docker versions, related software packages, and repositories.

 sudo rm -f /etc/apt/sources.list.d/*docker*.list

-# Uninstall Docker and related software packages
+#Uninstall Docker and related packages

 for pkg in docker.io docker-buildx-plugin docker-ce-cli docker-ce-rootless-extras docker-compose-plugin docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove -y $pkg; done

-1. Install the Docker Community Edition.
+1. Install Docker Community Edition.

 sudo apt-get update

-# Add the Docker software package repository
+#Add the Docker package repository

 sudo apt-get -y install apt-transport-https ca-certificates curl software-properties-common